 For the ravioli: 200 g of Senatore Cappelli flour, 2 eggs, 500 g of beef fillet tartar, salt.
 For the sauce: 1 knob of butter, 1 teaspoon of mustard enriched with 1 teaspoon of honey.
 For the final dressing: capers, anchovies.

-“The protagonist is the meat, which is placed inside the ravioli; it is blast chilled, then during cooking the difficulty is to keep it raw, cold but not frozen.
+“The protagonist is the meat, which is placed inside the ravioli; it is blast chilled, then during cooking the difficulty consists in keeping it raw, cold but not frozen.
 The contrast is created between the cold inside and the warmth of the ravioli.
 Of course it is a summer dish, I dress it with anchovies, capers, egg and mustard enriched with honey ".